mjames-upc/awips-docs/docs/devguide/data-flow.md

 4. EDEX Ingest forwards the decoded data to Processed Data Storage.
 5. EDEX Ingest sends a message to the CAVE client indicating that newly-decoded data is available.

-It is important to note that in AWIPS II all data types are processed by either the standard **ingest** process, or by the **ingestGrib** process, which handles all grib message ingestion.
+It is important to note that in AWIPS all data types are processed by either the standard **ingest** process, or by the **ingestGrib** process, which handles all grib message ingestion.
 Once this data decoding process is complete, clients may obtain and perform additional processing on the data, including displaying data in CAVE.

 ### Processed Data Storage Architecture